elijahtai14/centrifugeArduinoCode/README.md

 Have fun, and Good Luck!
 (I tried to make it as solid as I could in 3 days, and tried to add a ton of comments and keep good formatting :D)

+# Next Steps
+- The code only controls relays that would run the centrifuge, but not the actual motor control itself.
+Thus, it needs adapting based on          the motor controllers, voltages, etc. Below seems to be code (pretty similar to mine), which just controls a motor with all the necessary calculations. https://github.com/BioHackAcademy/BHA_Centrifuge/blob/master/Arduino%20Code/Centrifuge/Centrifuge.ino